laugostini20-byte/dancing-fruits-privacy/README.md

-# Privacy Policy for Dancing Fruits
+# Privacy Policy for Dance Fruit Dance

 **Effective Date:** January 29, 2026
 **Developer:** Louis Augostini

-Dancing Fruits is a child-friendly app designed for entertainment and learning.
+Dance Fruit Dance is a child-friendly app designed for entertainment and learning.
 Protecting user privacy is extremely important to us.

 ## Information We Collect
-Dancing Fruits does not collect, store, or share any personal information.
+Dance Fruit Dance does not collect, store, or share any personal information.

 The app:
 - Does not require account creation